Who do we accept?

 Trainees work in either the cafe or the animal park and learn a range of life skills including washing, ironing, vegetable preparation, making refreshments, cleaning windows, looking after the animals, and site maintenance as well as socialisation and interaction with the general public.
 We aim to build confidence and self esteem and a skill set that will enable some users to go on to mainstream employment elsewhere.
 For further information please contact us on 01225 759075 or email: email@example.com

 Welcome to the Hope Nature Centre, a fun family day out, set in 15 acres of Southwick Country Park near Trowbridge.
 Come and join us for a spot of Breakfast or Lunch in our Cafe, before exploring our Animal Park.
 Come and see a variety of animals including; Goats, Sheep, Pigs, Donkeys and much more.
 Open 7 days a week so come along for an afternoon of fun.
+We are a registered charity, formed as part of the Fairfield Farm Trust (Charity no. 273924)

 LETS GET SOCIAL